stackbit-projects/paula-velosa-fr-4afe7/content/pages/about.md

       relativeUrl: true
 layout: page
 ---

-Hi! i'm an engineering student who likes design, data science and web developement.
+Hi!
+I'm an engineering student who likes design, data science, and web development.

-Since I was little I have loved working in multiple fields with one thing in common: technology.
-That's why I have aimed my time at learning whatever i could from this field.
-Leveraging connections created for problem solving.
+Since I was little, I have loved working in multiple fields with one thing in common: technology.
+That's why I have aimed my time at learning whatever I could from this field.
+Leveraging connections created for problem-solving.

-Do you want to work together? i'd be happy to talk with you by email or social media.
+Do you want to work together?
+I'd be happy to talk with you by email or social media!.

 *Thank You for reading!*

 Pd.
-In my free time I love art, this is my portfolio if you want to check it out
+In my free time, I love art, [this](https://www.behance.net/paulavelosa) is my portfolio if you want to check it out!